lifeparticle/Ruby-Cheatsheet/README.md

 1.next # 2
 ```

-To test the above code, you can use IRB (interactive Ruby), it’s a tool to execute Ruby code read from the standard input interactively.
+To test the above code, you can use IRB (interactive Ruby).
+It’s a tool to execute Ruby code read from the standard input interactively.
 Type the irb command from your shell to initiate the interpreter.

 ![1_OrzIgbBwYZUmgx3xm-woAg](https://user-images.githubusercontent.com/1612112/92318937-70e30000-f056-11ea-95b9-a9d3480fed36.gif)